For the love of the four legged friends we adore and those who need to be given a second chance for a good life.

 JUST IMAGINE HOW MANY ANIMALS WILL BE SAVED!!!

-When I think of all the animals who are killed for no good reason other than 'space' or the sniffles, or even a loose stool, it makes me sick!
+When I think of all the animals who are killed for no good reason other than 'space' or the sniffles it break my heart!
 Bigger dogs, especially black ones, are typically the first to be put down.
 My sanctuary will have big and black dogs running all over the place!!!
 They can come here to stay until they are adopted OR for the rest of their lives.
 Three legged dogs and cats, blind animals, hard to adopt animals will all find a home here!
 Farm animals who have been starved or mistreated can come here to live out their lives as well.
 Obviously this will be NO KILL facility.
 I will ALWAYS have tons of pictures and videos for all my friends around the world to see.

 And my doors will be open on certain days and times for the public to come visit the animals.